RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

 .. note::
     If you are curious about the ``if __name__ == '__main__':`` conditional, you can check out this `Stack Overflow post`_.

 Now we are good to go!
 The program works normally when run directly from the command-line, but if some other file imports it, the ``main`` function will not execute.
+All of this should be a review, since we have been using this structure throughout the book after learning about ``__main__`` in the Functions chapter.
+But it is especially important to follow this organization now that you are using Python locally and submitting entire files to Vocareum (more about this below).

 .. warning::
     Before you submit your work, it is important that you transform your ``initials.py`` code to reflect the example above.
 The grading script is going to ``import`` your file, and if you have a loose ``input`` statement at the global scope level, that statement is going to execute and wait forever for input from a non-existent user, and you will find yourself waiting a very long time for your grade.